ayushdj/Easy_Animator/README.md

 In order to get a textual view of the animation, the user can call upon the `toString()` method of the EasyAnimatorModelImpl class which will print the entire animation to the console.

-The user could also call upon the `viewShapeJourney(String name)` or `viewShapeJourney(IShape shape)` method to view a particular shape’s cycle throughout the animation.
+The user could also call upon the `showShapeJourney(String name)` or `showShapeJourney(IShape shape)` method to view a particular shape’s cycle throughout the animation.